AnaLR27/AnaLR27/README.md

 ## Hi 👋, I'm Ana.

 I'm a Full Stack Web Developer.
-I'm currently studing at [Campus 42 Málaga - Fundación Telefónica](https://www.fundaciontelefonica.com/empleabilidad/campus-42/).
+I have passed the [selection process (Piscine)](https://github.com/AnaLR27/42-Piscine) and I'm currently studying at [Campus 42 Málaga - Fundación Telefónica](https://www.fundaciontelefonica.com/empleabilidad/campus-42/).

+Here you can see what I'm working on:

 ---